Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.gaudicoloniaguell.org

 The Church of Colònia Güel is best known for housing one of Antoni Gaudí’s famed hidden treasures.
-To clarify, it’s the UNESCO-listed crypt that draws visitors to this pastoral community outside Barcelona.
-Indeed, Gaudí Crypt with its stunning interior design will be a highlight of your trip.
-Although the church and crypt is about 20km from Barcelona, it’s easily accessible by rail.
+To clarify, the UNESCO-listed crypt draws visitors to this pastoral community outside Barcelona.
+Indeed, Gaudí Crypt, with its stunning interior design, will highlight your trip.
+Although the church and crypt are about 20km from Barcelona, it’s easily accessible by rail.

 Related: Famous Mechanical Clocks of Europe